sneakymonk3y/bro-scripts/README.md

-Collection of Bro-Scripts for Threat Hunting
+Collection of Bro-IDS scripts for Threat Hunting/Detection

 Credits: